vedi/restifizer/README.md

 `afterChange: function (doc, req, res, callback)`

 Very similar to `afterSave`, it calls immediately after it in inserts and updates, but it runs after deletes as well.
-It can be a good point to integrate your kinf of `triggerEngine`.
+It can be a good point to integrate your kind of `triggerEngine`.
 For instance, you can define something like that in a base controller class of your application:
 ```
   afterChange: function (doc, req, res, callback) {